 Actuarial balance is calculated as the difference between the summarized income rate and the summarized cost rate over a period of years.
 The summarized income rate is the ratio of any existing trust fund plus the sum of the present value of scheduled tax income for each year of the period to the sum of the present value of taxable payroll for each year of the period.
 The summarized cost rate is the ratio of the present value of cost for each year of the period, including one year's outgo at the end of the period, to the sum of the present value of taxable payroll for each year of the period.
 "Achieving actuarial balance" means having a non-negative actuarial balance.
+Table 1 shows the components of actuarial balance.

-In the 75-year period, 2018-2092, the actuarial deficit is 2.84 percentage points.
-The actuarial deficit increased from the comparable figure of 2.83 percentage points a year ago due to a combination of factors, including changes in demographic data and assumptions, changes in economic data and assumptions, and legislative and policy changes.
+In the 75-year period, 2019-2093, the actuarial deficit is 2.78 percentage points.
+The actuarial deficit decreased from the comparable figure of 2.84 percentage points a year ago due mainly to higher-than-expected death rates and changes is future rates of disability which take into account recent experience.
+Generally, the factors affecting the change in the actuarial deficit include the change in the valuation period; changes in demographic data and assumptions; changes in economic data and assumptions; disability data and assumptions; and method and programmatic data changes.